mortonne/datascipsych/README.md

 # datascipsych
 Data Science for Psychology course code

+See the [course webpage](https://mortonne.github.io/datascipsych/intro.html) for searchable webpage versions of all of the lectures so far.

 ## Getting the source code

 To use this project in Visual Studio Code, you must first "clone" it from GitHub.
 If you are reading this `README` file in Visual Studio Code, you are probably done with this step.